Alphafrey946/Upsampling_all_you_need/README.md

 Our proposed solution, which involved upsampling with Nearest Neighbor interpolation, showed better consistency compared to two of the three prior works.
 However, the current state-of-the-art solution, APS, still had the best consistency among all methods.

+Our proposed solution addresses certain limitations of prior works.
+Unlike the traditional LPF method, which tends to over-blur some of the desired high frequency content, our method does not exhibit this issue.
+Additionally, the adaptive LPF method introduces extra learnable parameters to the network, leading to increased training time and a more complex network.
+However, our proposed solution with Nearest Neighbor interpolation upsampling has better consistency as compared to these two works.
+Furthermore, our approach does not require any additional learnable parameters as the upsampling with interpolation is treated as an operation, resulting in faster training of the model.

 -------------------------
 # Challenges faced